boothub-org/boothub-template-slide-deck/README.md

 The code snippets in your presentation are taken from a codebase.
 This ensures that your slides always contain valid and up-to-date code.
 You can [include](https://asciidoctor.org/docs/user-manual/#include-directive)
-whole files or [only portions](https://asciidoctor.org/docs/user-manual/#include-partial) of them.
+whole source code files or [only portions](https://asciidoctor.org/docs/user-manual/#include-partial) of them.

 A Gradle script lets you build the codebase and generate the HTML presentation.